Derived series

 3. The sensor object type must have edits enabled.

-4. There must be a single one-to-many cardinality link between the root object type and sensor object type, with the root object type on the "one" side.
+4. For templated derived series, there must be a single one-to-many cardinality link between the root object type and sensor object type, with the root object type on the "one" side.

 Action type requirements for automatic Ontology saving